clovisphere/docker-php/README.md

 :warning: _this will delete all your images, use with caution_ :boom:

-In case of any doubt, please:
+In case of any doubt, run:

 ```bash
 $ docker --help
 ```

-and
+or

 ```bash
 $ docker-compose --help